How To File Bankruptcy for Free in Tennessee Without a Lawyer

 Some people, like Willie Nelson, can sing their way out of debt, but most of us aren’t that lucky.
 Michelle Johnson, the executive director of the Tennessee Justice Center stated that 70% of Tennesseeans have medical debt.
 If you can’t sing your way out of debt in the Volunteer State, bankruptcy might be the best way to get debt relief in just a few months.

-How to File Bankruptcy in Tennessee for Free
+How To File Bankruptcy in Tennessee for Free

 Paying a lawyer can be the most expensive cost of bankruptcy.
 The filing fee is the second most expensive part.
 But it’s significantly less expensive than attorney fees, and you may qualify to have the fee waived.
 While a lawyer can be helpful, you don’t have to hire one to file a Chapter 7 bankruptcy.
 This guide will walk you through the steps to file a Chapter 7 bankruptcy in Tennessee without an attorney.